Neruelin/pokedexcli/readme.md

 - explore <location-area> - Lists the pokemon encountered in the provided <location-area>
 - catch <pokemon> - Attempts to catch and store the provided <pokemon>
 - inspect <pokemon> - Displays data about the provided <pokemon> if they have been caught and added to the pokedex
+- pokedex - Lists the names of the pokemon that have been caught
 - help - Displays a help message

 ## Running the project